Compliance and Communications: Participant Communications

 - Participant Disclosures under ERISA Section 404a-5 – The Department of Labor (DOL) requires the Plan Administrator to disclose investment and fee-related information to each employee eligible to participate in the plan, as well as other individuals who maintain accounts in the plan, such as beneficiaries of deceased participants, alternate payees who receive an award of benefits due to a Qualified Domestic Relations Order, and participants who terminated employment with the plan sponsor.

 While this is a Plan Administrator responsibility, the Program mails Participant Disclosures annually to those participants who are recorded on the Program’s recordkeeping system.
 Therefore, if you have a 401(k) plan, it is important to keep the Program notified when an employee becomes eligible to participate in the plan, even if he or she is not participating, so that the Program can satisfy this obligation on your behalf; otherwise the Plan Administrator will need to ensure delivery of the disclosures.
-Please refer to the brochure entitled ” Participant Disclosures: A Guide for Plan Administrators” that is posted in the Pricing section of the Program’s website at https://www.abaretirement.com(go to Fee Disclosures).
+Please refer to this brochure entitled ” Participant Disclosures: A Guide for Plan Administrators”.

 - Quarterly and Annual Statements – All plan participants are mailed quarterly statements within 10 business days after the end of each quarter, and an annual statement within 10 business days of year-end.
 The Program sends the quarterly and annual statements to the participant’s address of record.
 These statements will summarize all activity for the reporting period and show current account balances.
 For your convenience, they also show year-to-date amounts.
 For a more detailed look, see the sample participant quarterly statement under ” Participant Statements,” below.
 Included with the statement is the Program’s Fund Performance report.